 In 1968, a bond issue passed to fund an improvement package adding 7,000 seats and air conditioning to the Coliseum.
-Two years later (1970), the exhibition building (Special Events Center) and 8,000 upper-level seats for the Coliseum is added at a cost of $5.5 million, bringin the Colisuem's capacity to more than 16,000.
+Two years later (1970), the exhibition building (Special Events Center) and 7,000 seats for the Coliseum is added at a cost of $5.5 million, bringin the Colisuem's capacity to more than 16,000.

-The next major expansion came in 1990 when Greensboro voters approved a bond issue that included $42 million in projects for the Coliseum Complex that expanded the capacity of the arena from 15,600 to 23,000 seats and doubled the size of the exhibition facility.
+The next major expansion came in the early 1990s when Greensboro voters approved a bond issue that included $42 million in projects for the Coliseum Complex that expanded the capacity of the arena from 16,000 to 23,000 seats and doubled the size of the exhibition facility.
 Those improvements were completed in 1993.